 At my current place of work, our Head of Growth excellently represents attentiveness.
 He is always patient with others and slow to respond, carefully digesting the information provided.
 He always takes copious notes and writes thorough summaries of his interactions with others.
 He rarely cuts others off or responds rashly, but takes the time to respond directly to what they said, demonstrating his attention.

 About Ryan Khurana

-Ryan Khurana is Chief of Staff at WOMBO.ai, a Generative AI company based in Toronto that produces global chart-topping mobile apps.
+Ryan Khurana is Lead, Machine Learning and Advanced at Maple Leaf Sports and Entertainment (MLSE).
+Prior to joing MLSE he was Chief of Staff at WOMBO.ai, a Generative AI company based in Toronto that produces global chart-topping mobile apps.
 In his role, he works directly with the founder and CEO on all operational, legal, and financial matters.
 Prior to joining WOMBO, Ryan was an Analytics Program Manager at CBRE, where he developed the AI programs for administering the facilities of Infrastructure Ontario, and supported the logistics for ventilating all long-term care homes in the province at the outset of the COVID-19 pandemic.